-We have audited the accompanying consolidated balance sheets of Apache Offshore Investment Partnership (a Delaware general partnership) as of December 31, 2015 and 2014, and the related statements of consolidated operations, cash flows and changes in partners' capital for each of the three years in the period ended December 31, 2015.
+We have audited the accompanying consolidated balance sheet of Apache Offshore Investment Partnership as of December 31, 2016 and 2015, and the related statements of consolidated operations, cash flows and changes in partners' capital for each of the three years in the period ended December 31, 2016.
 These financial statements are the responsibility of the Partnership's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.